Proclaim™ DRG System

 Despite surgeries intended to relieve pain, some patients may still experience chronic pain.

-Proclaim™ DRG Therapy has proven to provide superior* and long-term pain relief for CRPS I or II (Causalgia) of the lower extremities.1,2
+Proclaim™ DRG Therapy has proven to provide superior and long-term pain relief for CRPS (complex regional pain syndrome) I or CRPS II (causalgia) of the lower extremities.1,2

 Proclaim™ DRG Therapy is proven effective for the following:2